bloombytes/sevun-zip/readme.md

 # Sevun-Zip: PowerShell 7-Zip File Extractor

-Sevun-Zip is a small PowerShell tool that makes it easy to extract multiple 7z files within a specific directory
+Sevun-Zip is a small PowerShell tool that makes it easy to extract multiple zipped or compressed files within a specific directory

 ## Features

-- Automated detection and extraction of 7z files within a directory
+- Automates detection and extraction
-- Checks for existing extracted folders to avoid re-extraction
+- Parallel processing for extracts
-- Extracts into each file's respective folder
+- Ignores already extracted files
-- Locates 7-Zip installation using registry keys
+- Locates local 7-Zip installation

 <br>